ties2/ComputerVision-DataScience-Master/lectures/machine learning/Data Exploration.markdown

 Summary

 Data Augmentation essentially applies Linear/Affine Mappings (Chapter 2 & 3) and Probabilistic Noise (Chapter 6) to your input vectors x to create a larger, more diverse dataset, helping the model find parameters θ that generalize better.

+---
+## Training and Test Split

+splitting data for training and evaluation is a critical step to ensure that a machine learning model generalizes well to unseen data.
+Here are the key methods discussed:

+1. Training and Test Split

+The fundamental approach is to partition the available dataset into two distinct sets:

+Training Set: This subset is used to fit the model parameters.

+Test Set (Hold-out Set): This subset is kept aside and is strictly not used during the training process.
+It is used only after training is complete to evaluate the model's generalization performance.

+Goal: The objective is to ensure the model performs well on this unseen data, minimizing the expected risk.

+Caution: It is crucial not to cycle back and retrain the model based on the test set results, as this would leak information and invalidate the evaluation.

+2. Validation Set

+When you need to make high-level modeling decisions (like choosing hyperparameters or model structures), you cannot use the test set, as that would "burn" it for the final evaluation.
+Instead, you create a third split:

+Validation Set: A subset of the training data held back to evaluate the model during the tuning phase.

+Trade-off: A challenge with a single validation set is that if the original dataset is small, you might have to choose between a small training set (leading to poor learning) or a small validation set (leading to noisy performance estimates).

+3. K-Fold Cross-Validation

+To address the limitations of a single validation split, especially with limited data, cross-validation is used:

+Procedure: The data is partitioned into K non-overlapping chunks (folds).

+Iterative Splitting: The process iterates K times.
+In each iteration, one chunk is reserved as the validation set V, and the remaining K−1 chunks form the training set R.

+Average Performance: The model is trained on R and evaluated on V for all K combinations.
+The final performance estimate is the average of the risks calculated in each run.

+$\mathbb{E}_V [\mathcal{R}(f, V)] \approx \frac{1}{K} \sum_{k=1}^K \mathcal{R}(f^{(k)}, V^{(k)})$

+This provides an approximation of the expected generalization error.

+4. Nested Cross-Validation

+For rigorous model selection and hyperparameter tuning, a nested approach is recommended:

+Structure: It involves two loops of cross-validation.

+Inner Loop: Used to tune hyperparameters and select the best model using an internal validation set.

+Outer Loop: Used to estimate the generalization performance of the chosen model on a separate test set.

+Terminology: In this context, the set used for the inner loop is typically called the validation set, and the set for the outer loop is called the test set.